CQCL/pytket-docs/manual/manual_backend.rst

 ..
 Co-processor model of QC; circuits are the units of tasks

 The interaction model for quantum computing in the near future is set to follow the co-processor model: there is a main program running on the classical host computer which routinely sends off jobs to a specialist device that can handle that class of computation efficiently, similar to interacting with GPUs and cloud HPC resources.
-We have already seen how to use ``pytket`` to describe a job to be performed with the :py:class:`Circuit` class; the next step is to look at how we interact with the co-processor to run it.
+We have already seen how to use ``pytket`` to describe a job to be performed with the :py:class:`~pytket.Circuit` class; the next step is to look at how we interact with the co-processor to run it.

 ..
 Backends manage sending the circuits to be processed (by simulator or device) and retrieving results; general workflow of compile, process, retrieve

-A :py:class:`Backend` represents a connection to some co-processor instance, which can be either quantum hardware or a simulator.
-It presents a uniform interface for submitting :py:class:`Circuit` s to be processed and retrieving the results, allowing the general workflow of "generate, compile, process, retrieve, interpret" to be performed with little dependence on the specific co-processor used.
+A :py:class:`~pytket.backends.Backend` represents a connection to some co-processor instance, which can be either quantum hardware or a simulator.
+It presents a uniform interface for submitting :py:class:`~pytket.Circuit` s to be processed and retrieving the results, allowing the general workflow of "generate, compile, process, retrieve, interpret" to be performed with little dependence on the specific co-processor used.
 This is to promote the development of platform-independent software, helping the code that you write to be more future-proof and encouraging exploration of the ever-changing landscape of quantum hardware solutions.

-With the wide variety of :py:class:`Backend` s available, they naturally have very different capabilities and limitations.
+With the wide variety of :py:class:`~pytket.backends.Backend` s available, they naturally have very different capabilities and limitations.
 The class is designed to open up this information so that it is easy to examine at runtime and make hardware-dependent choices as needed for maximum performance, whilst providing a basic abstract model that is easy for proof-of-concept testing.

-No :py:class:`Backend` s are currently provided with the core ``pytket`` package, but most extension modules will add simulators or devices from the given provider, such as the :py:class:`AerBackend` and :py:class:`IBMQBackend` with ``pytket-qiskit`` or the :py:class:`QuantinuumBackend` with ``pytket-quantinuum``.
+No :py:class:`~pytket.backends.Backend` s are currently provided with the core ``pytket`` package, but most extension modules will add simulators or devices from the given provider, such as the :py:class:`pytket.extensions.qiskit.AerBackend` and :py:class:`pytket.extensions.qiskit.IBMQBackend` with ``pytket-qiskit`` or the :py:class:`QuantinuumBackend` with ``pytket-quantinuum``.

 Backend Requirements
 --------------------